linagora/linshare/documentation/EN/installation/linshare-install-debian.md

 ### <a name="mongo">MongoDB Installation</a>

 For the __LinShare__ installation, it is required to install a MongoDB database.
-MongoDB package does not exist within the default repositories for CentOS.
+MongoDB package does not exist within the default repositories for Debian.
 However, MongoDB maintains a dedicated repository.
 Let's add it:

 Create a file `/etc/apt/sources.list.d/mongodb-org-3.2.list`, and add the repository informations in the latest stable release  to the file:
 ```bash